Exciting, But Simple.

 So….
 Rule #3.
 Always write for yourself.
 If you find yourself writing for an audience, you’ll eventually lose yourself in the crowd.
 Even if you’re successful, sooner or later you’ll probably sell your soul.
 So write to please yourself, first and foremost.

 Suggestion #2.
 Chances are, if you’re a writer, you’re also a reader.
 As a reader, what excites you?
 When I write, I keep a favorite novel on my desk and, most mornings before I begin working, I pick a random page and begin to read.
 Sometimes I read a few paragraphs, sometimes a few pages.
 I read until I’m filled with awe and appreciation and amazement that, yeah, that’s great stuff.
 And I can do it too.

 By reading snippets, I’m not attempting emulate a writer’s style or content—I’m not plagiarizing substance or verbiage—I’m simply trying to jump start my own creative juices by absorbing another writer’s creative juices.
 It’s the literary equivalent of a Vulcan Mind-Meld.

 Suggestion #3.
 Concentrate on dialogue.
-The eyes may be the portal to the soul (as the poets like to say), but in fiction, dialog is the portal to a character’s soul.
-(See Dialog.)
+The eyes may be the portal to the soul (as the poets like to say), but in fiction, dialogue is the portal to a character’s soul.
+(See Dialogue.)
 I believe dialog to be the single most important asset to a unique voice.
 Try writing a few pages of dialog; two people simply talking to each other.
 No other modifiers (i.e.; he said sweetly, or she chuckled insanely.)
 Simply two voices.
-Don’t think about it—just begin a dialog.
+Don’t think about it—just begin a dialogue.
 You might be amazed at how spontaneous (again, as in don’t think about it) you’ll find a situation (no matter how irrelevant) developing:

 “Haven’t seen you in a while.”